cis5710/cis5710-homework/hw4-multicycle/README.md

 The `stall` input can be ignored for now.
 Later in HW6, you will need to utilize this input.

-We have provided an initial set of divider tests for you in `pytest --exitfirst --capture=no -k runCocotbTestsDivider testbench.py`.
+We have provided an initial set of divider tests for you in `pytest --exitfirst --capture=no testbench.py -k runCocotbTestsDivider`.

 ## Datapath Integration